Friday, June 28, 2019

 Where 1 + 1 > 2

 There is a joke that my sister shares.
-She says. "for you taking up this parikrama is like love marriage whereas for me it is an arranged one".
-For me it was the love for the river and it's sacredness whereas for her it was her unconditional love for me.
-She said yes to purely support my calling and discover her love while being a part of it.
-When I asked her what made you say a 'yes' to something like this which wasn’t on your bucket list ever and especially when it wasn’t just about walking for a day or two.
-It was a long term commitment for which I personally took almost 3 years to prepare.
-With a smile she says, "I have tried taking a few initiatives where mostly I have failed to get support.
-I understood that if we put our ego aside what matters at the end is saying a yes to anything that is good.
-It doesn’t matter who is leading it.
+She says, "For you, taking up this parikrama is like a love marriage, whereas for me, it is an arranged one.
+"For me, it was the love for the river and its credence, whereas for her, it was her unconditional love for me.
+She said yes to purely supporting my calling and discovering her love while being part of it.
+When I asked her what made her say 'yet' something like this, which wasn't on her bucket list ever, especially when it wasn't about walking for a day or two.
+It was a long-term commitment for which I personally spent almost 3 years preparing.
+With a smile, she says, "I have tried taking a few initiatives, where I have mostly failed to get support.
+I understood that if we put our ego aside, what matters at the end is saying a yes to anything good.
+It doesn't matter who is leading it.
 All of us can be co-creators for the greater good."

-When I see someone so selfless in front of me it helps me see the selfish corners in me.
+When I see someone so selfless in front of me, it helps me see the selfish corners in me.
 Apart from

-Deep deep gratitude to have her as my co-pilgrim for life
+"Deep, deep gratitude to have her as my co-pilgrim for life

 Sunday, March 10, 2019